microsoft/dotnet/Documentation/compatibility/multiple-items-in-a-single-tablelayoutpanel-cell-may-be-rearranged.md

-## Multiple items in a single <xref:System.Windows.Forms.TableLayoutPanel?displayProperty=name> cell may be rearranged
+## Multiple items in a single TableLayoutPanel cell may be rearranged

 ### Scope
 Minor